Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/models/nestedEnum/notFlatten/experimentalExtensibleEnumsFalse.md

-# Should flatten extensible enum if enabling `flatten-union-as-enum`
+# Should not flatten extensible enum if disabling `experimentalExtensibleEnums`

 Sample generation should arm template and operations successfully.